Stocks wobble on Wall Street as investors review earnings

 Solid earnings results helped lift a handful of companies.

-Investors received an encouraging update on the closely watched employment market, which is viewed as a key factor in the economy’s continued recovery.
+Investors received a positive update on the closely watched employment market, which is viewed as a key factor in the economy’s continued recovery.

 The Labor Department said that the number of Americans applying for unemployment benefits fell for the seventh straight week to a pandemic low of 268,000.